 Space Shuttle’s first flight occurred in 1981.
 Astronauts John Young and Robert Crippen guided the space shuttle Columbia around the earth 36 times before landing the craft at Edwards Air Force Base in California on April 14.
 Idea: Children could find out how the shuttle differed from the previous types of space exploration.
 Children could explore an index of the 135 Space Shuttle Missions at: Index.

-Valentina Tereshkova became the first woman to travel in space in 1963.
+Valentina Tereshkova became the first woman, a Soviet cosmonaut, to travel in space in 1963.
 She was on the Soviet Vostok VI.
 She circled the earth 48 times during the 70-hour flight.
 Born in 1937, she was chosen from a field of 400 candidates.

 Berlin airlift began in 1948.
 After World War II, Germany was divided into four parts.
 The Soviet Union controlled the portion that held Berlin.
 Berlin itself had been divided into four parts.
 Hoping to create a blockade, the Soviet Union denied access to the city.
 The United States, France, and Great Britain responded by airlifting food and other supplies into Berlin.
 Over 2,300,000 tons of supplies were lifted in via 277,000 flights.
 The airlift lasted until May 12, 1949.